Intellectual Property And Houston Divorces

 Courts are likely to determine that creative control should remain with the spouse who owns the intellectual property.
 This approach allows the spouse who created the intellectual property to maximize the work’s potential income and create greater income for support awards.

 If you are facing a divorce in Houston or other areas of Texas, stop to consider whether any type of intellectual property might be involved in the property division between spouses.
-Understand that if your divorce does include the division of intellectual property, it is an extremely wise idea to contact the experienced attorneys at Conner & Lindamood, P.C. in Galveston to help ensure that your case reaches the most fair division of property possible.
+Understand that if your divorce does include the division of intellectual property, it is an extremely wise idea to contact the experienced lawyers at Lindamood & Robinson P.C. in Galveston to help ensure that your case reaches the most fair division of property possible.